IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 2. All parameters must sit in a key-value hierarchy that semantically makes sense.

-3. All parameters must have a defined type.
+3. All parameter files require `parameter_level` to define the position within the hierarchy.

 4. If you are using the '.txt' format as a python dictionary of parameters that is executed, you must name the dictionary as a variable that is identical to the name of the file, minus the file extension.

-If your file name is ```P_ref.txt``` you must have a dictionary in the file that looks like this:
+If your file name is `P_ref.txt` you must have a dictionary in the file that looks like this:

 ```buildoutcfg
 P_ref = {